neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Phantom
 A software cryptocurrency wallet reimagined for DeFi.
-Phantom makes it safe and easy for you to store, send, receive, collect and swap tokens on the Solana blockchain.
+Phantom makes it safe and easy for you to store, send, receive, collect, and swap tokens on the Solana blockchain.

 ---

 ### Plugin
-A software component, built as a separate module, that adds new capabilities to the main program.
+A software component built as a separate module that adds new capabilities to the main program.

 ---